ddistant/unit-3-final-project/project_proposals.md

 We combat the crippling effects of bordom with games.
 Also, the lack of games playable with others on the subway or other places without wifi connection.
 Most humans love games.

 ## The Solution
-  * Demo 1 features: Have two devices connect through bluetooth.
-Actions done on one screen will the other connected device's screen.
+  * Demo 1 features: Have two devices connect (Multipeer connectivity).
+Actions done on one screen will the affect other connected devices.
   *  Bonus features: Gyroscope heavy features.
 This will help users further engage in the game.

 ## Execution [SOON]